GovTechSG/govtech-free-access/eligibility.md

 ## Eligibility check

 To  quickly check if you’re eligible for the Product Development Tools, you can use this service: [**go.gov.sg/product-dev-tools-eligibility**](https://go.gov.sg/product-dev-tools-eligibility).
-The tool will display your *Eligibility Status* and the *Function* you are under.
+If you are eligible, the tool will display the *Function* you are.

 | Function | Role | Tools |
 |---|---|--|